paradigma-cl/unbreakableID/README.md

 Users can register human meaningful names and securely associate data with them, and only the owner of the particular private keys that registered them can write or update the name-value pair.
 Many decentralized systems have been and can be built using these blockchain networks, such as new, decentralized versions of DNS and PKI.

 #### 2.2.1	Blockchain network interoperability
-A user private and public keys are based from the mathematical, and cryptographical algorithm, and they are to base to use it in the Stacks or Bitcoin blockchain.
+A user's private and public keys are based on mathematical, and cryptographical algorithms, and they are to be used in the Stacks or Bitcoin blockchain.

 ##### 2.2.1.1 Stacks address
-From a private key the user can derive a decidable public key in a Stacks address format, and in several Bitcoin addresses format.
+From a private key, the user can derive a decidable public key in a Stacks address format, and in several Bitcoin address formats.
 Actual Stacks 2.1 have methods accepting more BTC address formats (P2PKH, P2SH, P2WPKH, P2WSH, P2TR).
-A Stacks address starts with a “SP”.
+A Stacks address starts with an “SP”.

 ##### 2.2.1.2 Bitcoin address
 Initially, the Bitcoin address was based on the legacy address P2PKH starting with a “1”, the actual ones are based on SegWit address P2WPKH starting with a “bc1”, and Taproot address when massively available starting with a “bc1p”.

 ##### 2.2.1.3 Both Stacks and Bitcoin addresses are linked together
-These addresses are mathematically or cryptographically linked together as one or the same, but they are used in the Stacks or Bitcoin blockchain ecosystem respectively.
+These addresses are mathematically or cryptographically linked together as one of the same, but they are used in the Stacks or Bitcoin blockchain ecosystem respectively.

 #### 2.2.2 Bitcoin Name Service (BNS)